 FSNA 129.
-Engineering Design for the World's Poorest.
+Engineering Design to Alleviate Extreme Poverty.
 4 Units.

 Almost half (47%) of the people in Africa have incomes less than $1.25 per day.
 Most of these people live as subsistence farmers in small villages with no electricity, running water or automobiles (but with cell phones).
 Through readings, group discussions, writing assignments, and open-ended experiential learning activities, the course will address ways that engineering solutions can improve peoples' lives within these severe economic constraints.
 A hands-on component of the course will involve designing and building affordable devices to meet specific needs.
 We have developed interactions with villages in Senegal, Malawi, and Botswana, and the engineering solutions will be explored within the context of these villages.